amnbkshi/products-importer/README.md

 ### CRUD
 - All CRUD functionalities are exposed on the `products/` endpoint via Django Rest Framework.
-> - Have used DRF here as the APIs only required basic CRUD operations.
+> - Have used DRF here as the APIs only required basic CRUD operations and DRF offers those out of the box.
 > - The APIs require BasicAuthentication with the username and password of the superuser created above.
 - `delete_all/` is also available to remove all entries from the Products table.
 > This is carried out under the `@transaction.atomic` decorator to maintain reliability in the database operations.